Waltham Abbey

 Trains

-Trains from nearby Waltham Cross take about 30 minutes to Liverpool Street.
-Some commuters change at Tottenham and take the underground into the city.
+Trains from nearby Waltham Cross station take approximately 30 minutes to reach Liverpool Street, with services running hourly throughout the day.
+The station is in London fare zone 7.
+Some commuters change at Tottenham Hale to access the Underground network.
 Central Line Tube services are also available from nearby Loughton.

 Buses